cppalliance/cppalliance.github.io/_posts/2026-01-18-Joaquins2025Q4Update.md

 ### Proof of concept of a semistable vector

-By "semistable vector" I mean that pointers to the elements may be invalidated upon isertion and erasure (just like a regular `std::vector`) but iterators to non-erased elements remain valid throughout.
+By "semistable vector" I mean that pointers to the elements may be invalidated upon insertion and erasure (just like a regular `std::vector`) but iterators to non-erased elements remain valid throughout.
 I've written a small [proof of concept](https://github.com/joaquintides/semistable_vector/) of this idea and measured its performance against non-stable `std::vector` and fully